eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 KeyCloak server URL is retrieved from environment variable `CHE_KEYCLOAK_AUTH-SERVER-URL`.
 A new installation of Che will bring own KeyCloak server running in a Docker container which is properly configured to communicate with Che server.
 Realm and client are mandatory as well.
 By defaults KC envs are set to:

 ```
-CHE_KEYCLOAK_AUTH__SERVER__URL=http://${EXTERNAL_IP}:5050/auth
+CHE_KEYCLOAK_AUTH__SERVER__URL=http://${CHE_HOST}:5050/auth
 CHE_KEYCLOAK_REALM=che
 CHE_KEYCLOAK_CLIENT__ID=che-public
 ```

 You can use own KeyCloak server.
-However, either create a new realm and a public client or use existing ones.
+However, either create a new realm and a public client or use existing ones (in this case, re-configure Che in `che.env`).
 A few things to keep in mind when creating or re-using realms and clients:

 * it should be a public client
 * `redirectUris` should be `${CHE_HOST}/*`.
 If no `redirectUris` provided or the one used is not in the list of `redirectUris`, KeyCloak will display an error.